 - Preheat the oven to 400°.

-- In boiling water, cook 2 cups pasta to Al Denta per package instructions and drain well.
-Two cups of dry pasta is half of a 1-pound box.
+- In boiling water, cook 2 cups (about 8 ounces) of pasta to al dente according to package instructions and drain well.
+Two cups of dry pasta are half of a 1-pound box

 - Chop 1 rib of celery and ½ medium onion.
 Also, slice fresh mushrooms if using.
-Saute in 1 teaspoon butter over medium-high heat until they become a bit transparent—about 5 minutes.
+Sauté in 1 teaspoon of butter over medium-high heat until they become slightly transparent—about 5 minutes.

 - Bake until nicely browned—about 30 minutes.
 Remove and allow to sit for 5 minutes before serving.